How to Make a Budget: Simple Steps for Financial Success

 • Hidden expenses (charges, subscriptions or just small daily purchases) tying up funds at the bottom line.

 With a clear budget, you’ll be able to see patterns, like spending too much on eating out or saving too little.
-It picks up on murmurs of “I never have enough money” and turns them into something you can actually do with those resources.
+It turns “I never have enough money” into clear, actionable insight.

 Step 2: Calculate Your Net Income